• START HERE

 Fun, non-academic Chinese and Korean classes for kids that focus on speaking instead of reading and writing

-When looking for Chinese or Korean classes for your child, you might be picturing a room with desks arranged in neat rows.
+If you’re raising multilingual children in Korean and Chinese, fun classes can help your kids learn the minority language.
+During your search for Chinese or Korean classes, you might be picturing a room with desks arranged in neat rows.
 However, the best language immersion opportunities could be through “extracurricular activities” that might surprise you.

-With many programs closed due to the pandemic, distance learning and virtual classes have become more accessible to families with internet.
+With many programs closed due to the pandemic, online tutoring classes have become more accessible to families with internet.
 This is especially helpful for families who normally don’t have local language learning opportunities.

 Fun, non-academic Chinese and Korean classes for kids that focus on speaking instead of reading and writing